tblick88/GenAssessment/README.md

 # GenAssessment

-To run the script use Python3.
+To run the script use python.
+(It will work with python2 or python3)
 ```
-python3 sortPlanets.py
+python sortPlanets.py
 ```